-The donation, announced June 13 at the Legends banquet, marks the beginning of a partnership between the two organizations.
+The donation, announced at the organization’s 2019 banquet, marks the beginning of a partnership between the two groups.
 Folds of Honor will become a supporter and beneficiary of Legends for Kids.

 Founded in 2007, the Folds of Honor Foundation is a nonprofit organization dedicated to providing educational scholarships to the spouses and children of America’s fallen and disabled service members.
 It has awarded nearly 20,000 educational scholarships.
 Folds of Honor is based in Tulsa, Oklahoma, and has chapters in 15 states.

-“Folds of Honor is an outstanding organization, and we firmly believe in its mission to honor the sacrifices of our military members by supporting their families through education,” said Tim Stupka, co-founder of Hy-Vee/Sanford Legends.
+“Folds of Honor is an outstanding organization.
+We firmly believe in its mission to honor the sacrifices of our military members by supporting their families through education,” said Tim Stupka, co-founder of the Hy-Vee/Sanford group.
 “We are excited to partner with Folds of Honor and look forward to seeing the life-changing impact this organization has on military families.”

 The Hy-Vee/Sanford Legends program provides learning opportunities for young student-athletes to grow and be inspired in the world of sports by providing different sporting clinics and camps.
 Each year, celebrity athletes who represent the Legends goals — quality, integrity and character — are brought to Sioux Falls.